Nakkhatra Mangala: Careers

-After he arranges for his daughter to married with King Bhumibol Adulyadej, he was appointed as member of The Privy Council in Rama XI reign and promoted to rank General in Royal Thai Army.
+After he arranges for his daughter to be married with King Bhumibol Adulyadej, he was appointed as member of The Privy Council in Rama XI reign and promoted to rank General in Royal Thai Army.

 Issue

-Prince Nakkhatra Mangala married with Mom Luang Bua Sanidvongs.
+Prince Nakkhatra Mangala was married to Mom Luang Bua Sanidvongs.
 There are 4 children as follows: Kalyanakit Kitiyakara, Adulakit Kitiyakara, Sirikit Kitiyakara and Busba Kitiyakara.
-Prince Nakkhatra Mangala was a key person who pushing the Kitiyakara family into being part of royal blood line, Mahidol family.
+Prince Nakkhatra Mangala was a key person who pushed the Kitiyakara family into being part of royal bloodline, the Mahidol family.

 Death

-He became ill with bronchitis in mid-January 1953 and still suffering from kidney until February 11, 1953 at 7.45 a.m., he died at the royal palace at the age of 55 years 1 month 8 days.
+He became ill with bronchitis in mid-January 1953 and on February 11, 1953, at 7.45 a.m., he died at the royal palace at the age of 55 years 1 month 8 days.